 To be considered for the Matelich Scholarship, candidates must submit the following by Dec.
 15:

-Yes, if you are eligible, you can submit two short essay questions instead of SAT or ACT scores for your admission application.
+Yes, if you are eligible, you can apply test-optional instead of submitting SAT or ACT scores for your admission application.
 However, standardized test scores are required for Matelich Scholarship consideration, even if you have applied as a Test-Optional Candidate.
 Please be assured that if you elect to be reviewed under our test-optional policy, your scores will used solely by the scholarship committee and will not be factored into the evaluation of your admission application.

 Two Matelich scholarships are awarded each year.